 Z = $5,800

-Advantages and disadvantages of reciprocal method
+Advantages and disadvantages of reciprocal or algebraic method

-The major advantage of reciprocal method is that it fully takes into account the interdepartmental services.
+The major advantage of reciprocal or algebraic method is that it fully takes into account the interdepartmental services.
 It is therefore considered a more accurate method than direct and step method for departmental cost allocation.

 The major disadvantage of reciprocal method is that it is more complex when compared with direct and step method.
 The use of a computer software could solve the complexity issue involved in this method but there is no sufficient evidence that this solution has significantly increased the popularity of reciprocal method.
 Moreover, the step method produces results that are usually close to the results produced by complex reciprocal or algebraic method.